-The affirmative vote of a majority of the shares of our common stock present or represented by proxy and entitled to vote on this proposal at the Annual Meeting is required to approve the Share Increase Amendment and ratify the Director Compensation Amendment.
-If stockholder approval is not obtained, then the Share Increase Amendment to the 2012 LTIP will not become effective.
+The affirmative vote of a majority of the shares of our common stock present or represented by proxy and entitled to vote on this proposal at the Annual Meeting is required to approve the Amendment.
+If stockholder approval is not obtained, then the Amendment to the 2012 LTIP will not become effective.

-THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" APPROVAL OF THE SHARE INCREASE AMENDMENT AND RATIFICATION OF THE DIRECTOR COMPENSATION AMENDMENT TO THE FAIR ISAAC CORPORATION 2012 LONG-TERM INCENTIVE PLAN.
+THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" APPROVAL OF THE AMENDMENT TO THE FAIR ISAAC CORPORATION 2012 LONG-TERM INCENTIVE PLAN.